Vintageinfo – All About Vintage Lighting

 Søværnets Bygningsdistrikt

-The Søværnets Bygningsdistrikt (Navy building district) was first named Søværnets Bygningsvæsen ( the Danish Navy Building Agency).
-It was a unit of the Danish defence that led to the construction of the army’s buildings, often in collaboration with civil academic architects.
-In 1952, the unit was merged with the Navy’s Building Department and the Coast Guard’s Maintenance Department in the new unit of the Armed Forces Building Service.
+The Søværnets Bygningsdistrikt (Navy Building District) was originally known as Søværnets Bygningsvæsen (the Danish Navy Building Agency).
+It was a unit within the Danish defence responsible for the construction of naval buildings, often working in collaboration with civilian architects.
+In 1952, the organisation was merged with the Navy’s Building Department and the Coast Guard’s Maintenance Department into the newly formed Armed Forces Building Service.